codacy/codacy-rubocop/docs/description/RSpec_ExampleWording.md

 This cop will correct docstrings that begin with 'should' and 'it'.
 This cop will also look for insufficient examples and call them out.

-The autocorrect is experimental - use with care!
-It can be configured with CustomTransform (e.g. have => has) and IgnoredWords (e.g. only).

 Use the DisallowedExamples setting to prevent unclear or insufficient descriptions.
 Please note that this config will not be treated as case sensitive.